 What is the Myers-Briggs Type Indicator (MBTI)?

-In this article, we’ll break down what the MBTI is, explain how it categorizes personality types, and explore some of the most common — and controversial — aspects of this well-known tool.
-You’ll also discover how validated alternatives, like SIGMA’s Leadership Skills Profile – Revised® (LSP-R®), can provide a more accurate and science-based understanding of personality and leadership potential.
+This article explains what the MBTI is, how it categorizes personality types, and why the tool is both popular and debated.
+It also outlines alternatives, including SIGMA’s Leadership Skills Profile – Revised® (LSP-R®), for organizations seeking a more evidence-based approach to personality and leadership assessment.

 What is the MBTI?

-The Myers-Briggs Type Indicator (MBTI) is a self-report assessment that groups test takers into 16 personality taypes based on their tendencies in four categorical dichotomies:
+The Myers-Briggs Type Indicator (MBTI) is a self-report assessment that groups test takers into 16 personality types based on their tendencies in four categorical dichotomies:

 1. Energy source: Extraversion (E) vs. Introversion (I)